tlaukkan/code-reality-example/Readme.md

 This is work in progress...

-This is example project for creating networked building networked extended reality (XR) experiences with Code Reality framework and A-Frame framework.
+This is example project for creating networked extended reality (XR) experiences with Code Reality framework and A-Frame framework.

 In addition you will need aframe-database infrastructure servers for scene synchronization and persistence.